andreacangiani/ATSC/labs/lab06/slides.md

    Update the source code to include this convection vector in the matrix assembly.

    :warning: **Warning**: with convection terms, the resulting matrix is not symmetric anymore!
-Choose proper linear solver and preconditioners.
+Choose a proper linear solver and preconditioner.

 5. **Run the code and analyze the results**:
    Compile and run the modified problem.
 Visualize the numerical solution.
 In convection-dominated scenarios, you should observe oscillations or numerical instabilities in regions where convection dominates diffusion.
 This instability is due to the fact that the standard Galerkin method does not provide sufficient stability for convection-dominated problems.